42ibaran/computor_v1/README.md

 # Computor v1

 ## Functionality
-The program solves quadratic equations of degrees less than 3.
+The program solves polynomial equations of degrees less than 3.

-Program supports equations in natural form:.
+Program supports equations in free form:.
 You can:
 * Omit coefficients before X
 * Omit X for free coefficients
 * Omit multiplication sign